Welcome to Belle Meadow Farm!

 The Black Warrior River region was host to the most thriving Native American city in North America: Moundville.
 These native peoples, called Mississippians by modern anthropologists, made their civilization in and around the black warrior, utilizing various pieces of rich farmland to support their large population.
-Belle Meadow Farm, situated in the very beginning foothills of the Appalachian range, located in southern Tuscaloosa county, is one of the fields in which native peoples most certainly farmed for hundreds, if not thousands, of years before white settlers came to what we know now as Alabama.
+Belle Meadow Farm, situated in the very beginning foothills of the Appalachian range, located in southern Tuscaloosa county, is one of the fields in which native peoples most certainly farmed for hundreds, if not thousands, of years before white settlers came to what we now call Alabama.

-Each year Andrew would experiment, learn, and be absolutely thrilled at the wonders of growing food organically, using only natural fertilizers, and employing the latest in small-scale techniques pioneered by organic growers.
-Andrew always thought this would be one hell of a way to make a living, but the idea of running an organic farm always seemed to be a far flung possibility, a fantasy even.
+Each year Andrew would experiment, learn, and be absolutely enthralled in the miracles of growing food organically, using only natural fertilizers, and employing the latest in small-scale techniques pioneered by organic growers.
+Andrew always thought this would be one hell of a way to make a living, but the idea of running an organic farm always seemed to be a far off fantasy even.

-And then reality occurs.
-While studying in college, the economy suddenly takes a turn for the worst and upon graduation 2011, Andrew and Laurie Beth, whom are both liberal arts majors, found it nearly impossible to find employment without committing to furthering their educations.
-Andrew seriously investigated and prepared for applying to obtain his masters in history, and hopefully eventually his PhD, but during the preparation process many things occurred to re-focus the couple on what they really wanted out of life.
+While studying in college, the economy suddenly takes a turn for the worst and upon graduation(2010-11), Andrew and Laurie Beth, whom are both liberal arts majors, found it nearly impossible to find employment without committing to furthering their educations.
+Andrew seriously investigated and prepared for applying to obtain his masters in history, and hopefully down the road his PhD.
+But during the preparation process many things occurred, one being the April 27th tornadoes, which re-focused the couple on what they really wanted out of life.

-Instead of committing possibly a decade plus of his life in pursuit of his PhD, in a state very far away from Alabama and Laurie Beth’s home, Andrew decided to take the big leap and become an organic farmer here in Tuscaloosa, and to make Tuscaloosa their permanent home.
-With the blessing of Mama Peggy, Laurie Beth’s grandmother, Andrew broke ground on Belle Meadow farm in the Spring of 2012.
-He started with just a small 60×100 garden.
-His uncle-in-law, Al Taylor, did the tractor work for him that first year to help Andrew gain knowledge.
+Instead of committing to a decade (or more), in pursuit of his PhD, in a state very far away from Alabama and Laurie Beth’s home, Andrew decided to take the big leap and become an organic farmer here in Tuscaloosa.
+Laurie Beth’s family was ecstatic that they would being making Tuscaloosa their permanent home.

 Laurie Beth Kesterson